CAMB-DSbD/attestablelauncher/pri_pub_key_generate_openssl/README.md

 - [How to convert a certificate to the correct format, Patrick Nohe](https://www.thesslstore.com/blog/how-to-convert-a-certificate-to-the-correct-format/).

 - [Converting OpenSSH public keys, Lars Kellogg-Stedman](https://blog.oddbit.com/post/2011-05-08-converting-openssh-public-keys/).

+## Password phrase argument in command line
+A particularity of the C implementation and testing of the private/public keys is that the password phrase argument (__pass:password__) is included in the command line.

 ## Attestable's public key